NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

     iaaa 2

 path2groundtruth_rttm_files [Optional]:
-  - To evaluate the diarizer system with known rttm files, One needs to provide an scp like file (path2groundtruth_rttm_files) for groundtruth label files. use above mentioned ``find`` command to get all reference rttm files (use '*.rttm' as search pattern)
+  - To evaluate the diarizer system with known rttm files, One needs to provide a txt file (path2groundtruth_rttm_files) for groundtruth label files. use above mentioned ``find`` command to get all reference rttm files (use '*.rttm' as search pattern)

 Each groundtruth label file should be in NIST Rich Transcription Time Marked (RTTM) format.
 Take one line from a RTTM file for example: